BFronz/DeveloperProfileGenerator/README.md

-# ReadMe Generator
+# ReadMe File Generator

-de produces clean readme files automatically using Node.js
+## Description
+This program produces a read me file by just asking a few questions.

 ## Table of Contents
 - [Installation](#installation)